 I would advise my D4 to surgically expose the canine and use gold chain to guide the tooth in place.
+Optional footer for reference citations or other notes.
+Delete if not needed.

 49 CONCLUSIONS: D4

 Based on your D3's bottom line recommendations, how will you advise your patient?